-Chapter 1 Preparing for Installation
+Preparing for Deployment

-This chapter covers prerequisites for installing AM software, including how to prepare your environment, how to set up your application server to run AM, how to prepare directory servers to store configuration data, and how to prepare an identity repository to handle AM identities.
+This chapter covers prerequisites for deploying AM software, including how to prepare your environment and how to set up your application server to run AM.
+At the end of the chapter you will deploy AM into a web container, ready for initial installation, in "Installing and Starting Servers".

-1.1.
 Preparing the Environment